lj-ditrapani/16-bit-computer-scala/README.md

 TODO
 ----

-- better visual test that manipulates screen (simple animation in loop?)
 - gamepad (separate thread?)
 - may need to put computation in a service or task that runs in a separate thread?